drakkar-lig/walt-python-packages/doc/walt/doc/md/node-save.md

 This command is not able to detect files and directories which were **removed** (comparing to the original OS image booted by the node); only files which were **modified** or **created** are detected.
 If you need to remove some files of an OS image, use `walt image shell` instead.

+Heavy operations on files (such as installation of OS packages) should preferably be done on the OS image, not directly on the node, because it will probably cause the node to **swap** or run out of RAM.
+See [`walt help show boot-modes`](boot-modes.md) for more info.
+If a part of your setup procedure uses `walt node save`, then it should preferably be called with an image where those preliminary steps have already been applied.

 ## How the command works